 You will understand the nature of entrepreneurs and the development of entrepreneurial organisations.
 You will cover popular business theories such as theory of management, the role of enterprise in the economy, leadership and management of an enterprise and developing and managing quality in the enterprise.

 You will work together with course mates on a specific real world audio design task and come up with a real practical solution using.

 You will explore different types of audio installations from home theatre to cinemas and right through to stadiums.
 Acoustics and system design will feature heavily and this will culminate in designing an installation for a particular acoustic space.

-This module will help you develop the production techniques associated with computer based digital audio recording, understand the principles and techniques of production planning and location recording and on completion you will be able to apply a range of techniques to a digital audio editing and production project.
+This module will help you develop the production techniques associated with computer based hard disk digital audio recording, understand the principles and techniques of production planning and location recording and on completion you will be able to apply a range of techniques to a digital audio editing and production project.

 IP networks are extensively used in transmission of audio in broadcast.
 This module provides an understanding of network applications and future broadcast formats.
 Lab-based projects will investigate IP networks in recording studios, live sound use and outside broadcast.

 Audio Forensics and Restoration

 Audio forensics and restoration may involve enhancement of audio recordings, verification of the authenticity of a recording and identification of acoustics events, such as type of car engines or human voices.
 You will explore famous case studies such as JFK and Watergate and learn how to apply modern restoration and analytical audio techniques.

 Audio for Games and VR